Profit on Ad Spend (POAS): Profit‑Driven Advertising: ROAS vs POAS for Real Growth

 1. Calculate the True Value of a Conversion

-For e‑commerce: Profit = Sale Price − COGS − Shipping − Payment Fees A simple spreadsheet or ERP system can track this by SKU.
+For e‑commerce: Profit = Sale Price − COGS − Shipping Costs − Payment Fees A simple spreadsheet or ERP system can track this by SKU.
+Tracking average order value and leveraging e commerce analytics can further enhance your understanding of campaign profitability by providing deeper insights into margins and overall performance.

 For lead generation: Use historical CRM data to estimate profit per lead type.
 A “Schedule a Consultation” lead may be worth $300 in profit, while a “Download Brochure” lead may only be worth $20.